Guavus/hydrator-plugins/transform-plugins/docs/Decryptor-transform.md

 that must be present on all nodes of the cluster.

 **Note:**
-- Input fields that need to be decrypted must be of type `bytes`.
+- Only fields of type `bytes` are allowed for decryption.

 ## Configuration
 **decryptFields** Specifies the fields to decrypt, separated by commas